Rising Scholars Program

 Vision

-To provide structured, positive support in the pursuit of higher education for the incarcerated population.
+To provide structured, positive support in pursuing higher education and beyond for currently and formerly incarcerated/detained populations.

 Sub-Mission

-To deliver socially transforming, higher education programs for incarcerated students.
-Through an Enhanced One-On-One pedagogical approach, LTCC’s Rising Scholars Program coursework supports the degree completion goals of incarcerated students and thus positively contributes to both individual and community possibilities.
+To deliver socially transforming, higher education programs for currently and formerly incarcerated/detained populations.
+Through an Enhanced One-On-One pedagogical approach, LTCC’s Rising Scholars Program coursework supports the degree completion goals of students who are affected by the carceral system.

 LTCC is currently offering an Associate in Arts for Transfer degree in Sociology through the Rising Scholars Program.
 This degree can be completed entirely through an Enhanced One-On-One delivery method.
 An Associate in Arts for Transfer degree is granted by California Community Colleges to students who have finished general education courses, major requirements, and electives.
 An AA degree typically allows a student to transfer to a four-year college or university as a junior.